iron-fish/ironfish/CONTRIBUTING.md

 - Fork the repo
 - Create a branch from `staging`
 - Find or create one or more issues that your change will fix, using our [new issue form](https://github.com/iron-fish/ironfish/issues/new/choose).
   - ALL pull requests must refence a verified issue.
+If the issue is not verified, that has to happen first before the PR is reviewed.
 - Open a pull request against `staging`

 Once the PR is created, one of the maintainers will review it and merge it.
 Reference any bugs you're fixing with single lines of the form `Fix #123`
+  - We aim to review any PR submitted within one week.

 **NOTE:** Read [You should open a Feature Request if](#you-should-open-a-feature-request-if) if you are thinking of working on a change in functionality.